What Is Toddler Diarrhea (and Spastic Colon)?

 Toddler diarrhea is also known as chronic nonspecific diarrhea of childhood, and it while it affects children from 6 months to 5 years of age, it can continue on longer if the root cause is not addressed.
 Children with toddler’s diarrhea can have 3-10 loose stools per day.
 These stools typically occur during the day when the child is awake and sometimes immediately after eating.

 Despite the diarrhea, the child continues to grow and gain weight appropriately as long as the diet contains enough calories.
 The child is active and has a normal appetite.
-Abdominal pain is not typical and if there is abdominal pain, then it may suggest another cause, such as infection, or spasming from stress or lack of magnesium - again, see the Heal Your Symptoms section for Abdominal Pain if this is occuring.
+Abdominal pain is not typical and if there is abdominal pain, then it may suggest another cause, such as infection, or spasming from stress or lack of magnesium – again, see the Home Remedies section for Abdominal Pain if this is occurring.

-Natural Treatment For Toddler Diarrhea (and Spastic Colon)*
+Natural Remedy For Toddler Diarrhea (and Spastic Colon)

 A friend wrote to me of her son who was diagnosed with toddler diarrhea.
 A Colonoscopy revealed nothing serious – no inflammation or ulceration.
 He has been on various medications since being diagnosed a couple of years ago, but they only work short-term and then he is back to explosive stool, leakage of stool into his underwear, or soiling his pants if he can’t get to a toilet soon enough.